HughIsaacs2/DatPart/README.md

 (BitTorrent/WebTorrent support coming soon, it's already coded into the extension just not the server app.
 Also it'll load the same torrent sites as [PeerCloud](https://github.com/jhiesey/peercloud))

+### How this works

+Basically all this does is use the Chrome Extension WebRequest API and Proxy API to intercept any requests to the top level domain .dat_site.
+When that TLD is requested, Chrome uses the Proxy API to redirect the request to the local Electron server at http://127.0.0.1:9989/ and from there the server loads the Dat (using sparse mode) and returns the page or file that was requested.

 ### To-Do

 * Firefox support (this is trouble as the Firefox WebExtension Proxy API is different).